AustinH-adl/Austins-HTTP/README.md

 ## To-Do
--Serve files
+1. Serve files
 Serving HTTP files so that a website can be accessed properly.
--Silent mode
+2. Silent mode
 Allowing the program to be run in silent mode where no logs are output to the terminal.
--Allowing peer to peer communication
+3. Allowing peer to peer communication
 Obtaining POST requests from clients and verifying content then distributing to other clients.
--Final Chat app
+4. Final Chat app

 ## Environment
 Development was done with VScode 1.91.0 running on WSL ubuntu 22.04 compiling with gcc version 11.4.0.